 – Cultivation of the microalgae (host) – parasite system in the laboratory

 – Incubation with stable isotopes coupled to nanoSIMS

 – 3D electron microscopy (FIB-SEM and cryo-electron tomography)

 Competences and qualifications:

-– Knowledge and expertise in sample preparation for 3D electron microscopy (FIB-SEM, cryo-TEM).
-Expertise in cryo FIB-SEM will be appreciated.
+– Knowledge and expertise in sample preparation for 3D electron microscopy (FIB-SEM, cryo-TEM), and image analysis for 3D reconstruction.

 – Ability to work independently in an interdisciplinary and international environment (fluent English), and to interact in a young and dynamic research group.